tekgrinder/flipping-copilot-custom-features/README.md

   - Export / Import blacklist and whitelist configurations
   - Invert blacklist selection
   - Pre-made selection of high volume or resource specific white lists
+  - Open an integrated graph instead of a opening a web page.
 ----------------------------------------------------------------------------------

 ![image info](./images/buy.png)